prismicio/prismic-gatsby/docs/previews.md

    resolved `path` and set `previewData` to a namespaced key on `window`.
 We navigate to `path` to ensure that we are using the appropriate page or template component for the document we're previewing.
-6. While all of the above is happening, we can display a loading indicator or spinner to our users for a good UX.
+6. While all of the above is happening, we can display a loading indicator to our users.

 #### mergePrismicPreviewData